Diocese of Rome: Diocese of Ostia

 There remains the titular Suburbicarian See of Ostia, held, in addition to his previous suburbicarian see, by the cardinal bishop elected Dean of the College of Cardinals.
 The Diocese of Ostia was merged with the Diocese of Rome in 1962, and is now administered by a vicar general, in tight cooperation with the vicar general for Rome.
-It was also diminished to contain only the cathedral parish of Ostia (Sant'Aurea in Ostia Antica), which, however, in 2012 was divided into two parishes, which together form the present diocese of Ostia.
+It was also diminished to contain only the cathedral parish of Ostia, which in 2012 was divided into two parishes.

 Suffragan sees

 Other Italian dioceses having Rome as their metropolitan see: